DevoGHub/DevoGHub/README.md

 - 🔭 I’m currently working on Machine Learning, Deep Learning and Natural Language Processing
 - 🌱 I’m currently learning TensorFlow and Speech Recognition Models
 - 👯 I’m looking to collaborate on projects related to ML, DL or NLP
-- 🤔 I’m looking for help with a text to speech converter using pyttsx3
+- 🤔 I’m looking for help with TensorFlow
 - 💬 Ask me about food.
 - ⚡ Fun fact: A horse actually has about 15-20 horse power.
 - 🍕 I love eating.